Skip to content

 The ILVA scandal has received widespread media attention in Italy and has had significant political and economic consequences.
 The company has faced numerous legal challenges and has been the subject of ongoing efforts to clean up its operations and address the environmental damage it has caused.

 But its legacy reaches further.
-Studies have suggested that high cancer rates, especially among children, and other health problems are attributed to air pollution from the ILVA steelworks.
+Studies have suggested that high cancer rates, especially among children, and other health problems are attributed to air pollution from elevated emissions of dioxin from the ILVA steelworks.

 The beauty underneath